Jonghyun

 Jonghyun was also a solo artist, beginning in January 2015 with the release of his first EP album, Base.
 It peaked at number one on both the Billboard World Albums Chart and the Gaon Album Chart.
 On September 17 the same year, Jonghyun released a compilation album, Story Op.1.
 His debut studio album, She Is, was released on May 24, 2016, followed by his second compilation album, Story Op.2, on April 24, 2017.
 Jonghyun began his first solo concert tour, The Story by Jonghyun, on October 2, 2015.
 This was followed by three further concert tours in later years.
 He was regarded as one of the best vocalists in South Korea.
-He also received praise for his artistic control and involvement in the creation of his music, which are rare in K-pop.
+He also received praise for his artistic control and involvement in the creation of his music.

-Jonghyun remained musically active as the main vocalist of Shinee and as a solo artist until his death on December 18, 2017, when he committed suicide by carbon monoxide poisoning.
+Jonghyun remained musically active as the vocalist of Shinee and as a solo artist until his death on December 18, 2017, when he died by suicide.
 His final album, Poet | Artist, was released posthumously on January 23, 2018.
 It was announced, prior to the release, that all profits from the album would be given to Jonghyun's mother and be used to start a charity foundation.
 In September 2018, the Shiny Foundation was established by Jonghyun's family to help struggling young artists.

+Early life and education

+Jonghyun was born in Seoul.
+He has an older sister.
+His family received welfare support during his school years.
+During middle school he became involved in a school band.
+He studied at Seoul Music High School, but dropped out in 10th grade to pursue a music career.
+He graduated from Chungwoon University's Department of Applied Music, and later received a master's degree in film and musical studies from Myongji University.